 Eli travels down the road until Solara catches up to him.
 She wants to join him but she is rejected from the start.
 She offers to take him to the town's water supply, an uncontaminated underground spring.
 Eli fills his canteen at the spring, then tricks Solara and locks her in the cave.
 She screams and calls him a liar but Eli insists that he isn't, wishing her well and leaves.

 Somehow Solara breaks out of the cave and follows in the direction Eli was going.
 She doesn't find him, but instead finds the woman who worked with the thugs from earlier with her broken cart.
-She tries to help the woman, but the woman insists that Solara leave to keep from being raped and killed.
+She tries to help the woman, but the woman insists that Solara leave; not wanting to see a woman raped and killed.
 Two thugs attack Solara and just as they are about to rape her, Eli shoots one through the groin with an arrow and then shoots the other through the throat.
-Solara desperately hugs Eli and the two go on their way.
+Solara tearfully hugs Eli and the two go on their way.

 Carnegie and Redridge's men find the bodies of the marauders and determine that Eli can't be more than a few miles ahead.
 Redridge finds a piece of Solara's custom clothing and tells Carnegie with displeasure.
 Carnegie asks if Redridge still wants her and walks back to the car.
 One of their henchmen suggests that they call it a day, since their cars will give them away at night and they could drive right by the pair.